-Ever since the global economic crisis, banks are becoming much more restrictive with their lending policies.
+Ever since the global economic crisis, banks are becoming much more restrictive with their lending policies so people are having to turn to other options like Auto Title Loans to pay off their debt.
 If you can’t manage your finances, don’t expect the bank to give you much help.

 Recently, the Bank of Canada issued its economic assessment report and warned Canadians about the amount of debt they carry.
 Many Canadians have taken advantage of very low interest rates, and as a result, their household debt has risen.
 While the world continues to recover slowly from a recession, the Bank of Canada expressed concern that these continued unstable economic times, coupled with heavy debt loads, could put some people at financial risk.
 The amount of credit card debt carried by consumers was also singled out as a concern.